shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-openai/overview.md

 ### Version 1.0.3

-* **Feature enhancement** : The summary now features a dedicated section offering insights into release quality and readiness.
+* **Feature enhancement** : The GenAI Summary Release - OpenAI plug-in now features a dedicated section offering insights into release quality and readiness.
 Users can set a monthly limit on token usage.
 New language models have been integrated with support for OpenAI plugins.

 ### Version 1.0.1